 Behavior Management Plan

 Staff use positive techniques of guidance, redirection, anticipation of and elimination of potential problems, and encouragement of appropriate behavior rather than competition, comparison or criticism.
 Consistent, clear rules are developed in conjunction with children and are discussed with them to help the children understand.
 When appropriate, staff describes the situation to encourage children's evaluation of the problem rather than impose the solution.
 Staff do not force children to apologize or explain their behavior but help children recognize another child's feelings.
 Guidance techniques are non-punitive and are accompanied by rational explanations of expectations.
 Limits are set for children but the environment is arranged so that a minimal number of "no's" are necessary.
-"Time out" (for 1-3) minutes may be used as a last resort.
+"Time out or away" (for 1-3) minutes may be used as a last resort.

 The program prohibits: